Bitcoin: Fee-Based Security Modeling

-As bitcoin’s price has gone up over time, miner revenue has increased, even though the block reward was cut in half every 4 years.
-In other words, miners receive fewer coins for their efforts, but a higher dollar amount worth of coins, and a small but growing amount of fees.
+As Bitcoin’s price has increased over time, miner revenue has increased, even though the block reward was cut in half every 4 years.
+In other words, miners receive fewer coins for their efforts but a higher dollar amount worth of coins and a small but growing amount of fees.
 Fees tend to spike during congested periods, in addition to having a structural growth trend.

-Here in 2021, there will be a total of about 330,000 bitcoins rewarded to miners as block rewards.
-At an average bitcoin price of $40,000 as an example, the total amount of block rewards to miners would be approximately $13 billion.
+Here in 2021, there will be about 330,000 bitcoins rewarded to miners as block rewards.
+At an average Bitcoin price of $40,000 as an example, the total amount of block rewards to miners would be approximately $13 billion.
 Fees would be added to that.
 We won’t know the total security budget until the end of the year, based on average prices and fees.
-Until then we can monitor it over time.
+Until then, we can monitor it over time.

 This chart shows what the average cost of transaction was since inception of the data, along with the fee portion of that cost:

 If I take a snapshot of the full-year 2020, we can dig a little deeper and firm up the numbers of what a given year looked like.